xinity/dcos-docs-site/pages/1.12/security/ent/secrets/custom-key/index.md

 ---
 layout: layout.pug
-navigationTitle:  Reinitializing the Secret Store with a custom GPG keypair
+navigationTitle:  Re-initializing the Secret Store with a custom GPG keypair
-title: Reinitializing the Secret Store with a custom GPG keypair
+title: Re-initializing the Secret Store with a custom GPG keypair
 menuWeight: -1
-excerpt: Using a custom GPG pair to reinitialize the Secret Store
+excerpt: Using a custom GPG pair to re-initialize the Secret Store

 enterprise: true
 ---
 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-In this section, you will re-initalize the secret store with a custom GPG pair.
+In this section, you will re-initialize the secret store with a custom GPG pair.

 **Prerequisites:**